 About five minutes into the commotion with everyone scrambling to find seats, they saw CW enter.
 It made sense, considering how his father was among the few companies that entered the bidding war after all.
 He would want to see the outcome.
 Yet, they hadn’t seen him since that day of the fallout at Tony’s, so it was a little strange to see his presence there.
 He actually saw them and nodded their way briefly before finding a seat.
 Ehlo and Wallace had exchanged a look briefly before continuing some side conversations with their neighbors.

 Among the arrivals that morning, what actually surprised everyone in general—and not just their group—was Ambrose showing up with Penny.
 It was around the time that the auctioneer called for attention and announced the start of the auction.
-The majority of the people who had anything do with the auction itself—aka the companies who showed interest in Ba Fang—were already seated at a long table in front next to the auctioneer’s podium.
-It was not a traditional auction, so all the key players were seated in front facing them instead of among the audiences like usual.
-So, yes, indeed it was a major surprise that caused another wave of disorderly to washed across the room.
+The majority of the people who had anything to do with the auction itself—aka the companies who showed interest in Ba Fang—were already seated at a long table in front next to the auctioneer’s podium.
+It was not a traditional auction, so all the key players were seated in front facing them instead of among the audience like usual.
+So, yes, indeed it was a major surprise that caused another wave of disorder to wash across the room.
 Yet it was like Ambrose wanted the attention on him, so he had walked slowly on purpose, basking in the attention and the whispering within the crowd.
 Penny was as calm and composed as she walked alongside Ambrose, her smile shining.
 It was like they were equally proud of their own presence at this particular event.

 “So, this is normal,” Ehlo commented among the chaos surrounding them.